 Mahi Mahi Cruises & Charters, 24 Congress St., 978-825-0001, mahicruises.com

 The Haunted Happenings Harbor Cruise takes passengers around the fabled coastline of Salem Harbor, while they listen to stories of pirates and haunted lighthouses and islands.
-On board there’s plenty to keep everyone in the family busy from face painting and spooky photo ops to complimentary tarot card readings.
 The heated main cabin has a grill and full bar, and the open-air top deck has a view.

 The Witch House, 310 ½ Essex St., 978-744-8815, witchhouse.info

 This is the house of Jonathan Corwin, who served as a judge during the 1692 Salem Witch Trials.
 Corwin bought the house in 1675 when he was 24 years old, and his family lived there until the 1800s.
 It’s the only structure still in existence that has direct ties to the historic trials.
-The museum offers a number of October events, including the storytelling Tales of the Witch House, and The Excellent Booke—a talk about a sixteenth-century book of magic.
+Tickets for self guided tour can be purchased on their website.